-Discretionary authority for deferring programmed inspections for applicants working toward exemption program participation (comparable to pre-SHARP) from programmed inspection lists (§1908.7(b)(4)(i)(A)).
-See paragraph XII.B.4. of this Notice.
+- Discretionary authority for deferring programmed inspections for employers working toward exemption program participation

+(comparable to pre-SHARP) from programmed inspection lists for up to 18 months (§1908.7(b)(4)(i)(A)).
+See paragraph XII.B.5. of this Notice.

-Deletions for State recognition and exemption program participants (comparable to SHARP) from programmed inspection lists (§1908.7(b)(4)(i)(B)).
+- Deletions for State recognition and exemption program participants (comparable to SHARP) from programmed inspection lists (§1908.7(b)(4)(i)(B)).
 See paragraph XIII.D. of this Notice.

 2. States may, but are not required to, defer an inspection or assign lower priority, for 90 days, to establishments which have requested a full-service comprehensive consultation visit for safety or health and that visit has been scheduled.
 See paragraph XII.B.2. of this Notice.
-3. OSHA Notice 04-02 (CPL 02), Site-Specific Targeting 2004 (SST-04), dated April 19, 2004, required States to update their inspection targeting systems to reflect the possible deletion of establishments in those programs comparable to pre-SHARP, and those programs comparable to SHARP, as described in paragraph XII of that Notice.
-This Notice, as described in paragraph XII.B.4., below, clarifies that pre-SHARP establishments are not to be deleted, but may be deferred for up to 18 months.
-Any State which has not submitted documentation of an identical plan change or a plan supplement for a different change concerning these deletions and deferrals must submit this documentation as soon as possible.
+3. Any State which has not submitted a plan supplement concerning these deletions and deferrals or documentation of an identical plan change must submit this documentation as soon as possible.
+4. States which have adopted procedures comparable to OSHA's Enhanced Enforcement Program (EEP) are encouraged to incorporate the revisions relating to this program.
+See paragraph XIII.E.